LoQIStar/ML-Challenge-BenA-submission/part1/part1-submission-quantization-report.md

 ### Summary

 This report presents our implementation and analysis of model quantization for a Vision Transformer (ViT) architecture.
-Through careful optimization and benchmarking, we achieved significant performance improvements while maintaining model accuracy.
+Through careful optimization and benchmarking, I achieved significant performance improvements while maintaining model accuracy.
 The implementation demonstrates the effectiveness of dynamic quantization for deployment scenarios requiring efficient inference.

 ### Implementation Approach

 #### Model Selection and Configuration
-We selected the DINOv2 Vision Transformer model from the Facebook AI Research team, accessed through PyTorch Hub.
+I selected the DINOv2 Vision Transformer model from the Facebook AI Research team, accessed through PyTorch Hub.
 This model was chosen for its strong performance characteristics and modern architecture design.
 The base model configuration includes:

 - Architecture: Vision Transformer (ViT-Base/16)
 - Input Resolution: 224x224 pixels